How to build a cafe racer step by step A to Z

 Most literature on how to build a café racer tries to avoid this section like a plague.
 However, there are instances when you will have to be forced to bite the bullet with an engine rebuild.
 This may be so when you are dealing with and old bike.
 Most bikes from the 70s are either tired or pooped out.
 In fact most of them are trashed.
 If you will rebuild your bike, you need to take great care as tampering with key parts of the engine can render your project incomplete.
 Some engines will not need to be changed.

 The exhaust pipe needs to be changed as well.
-Do you need to use the swept back exhaust pipes?
+Do you need to use the swept-back exhaust pipes?
 Are megaphones anything to consider?
-Well is all depends with your taste and preferences.
+Well, it all depends on your taste and preferences.

 Now that said, let’s focus on suspensions.
 You need to spend on suspensions if you really want your café racer project to be successful.
 On this note, it is extremely vital to ensure that the dampening and the spring rates are matched to your weight and the weight of the bike combined.

 When you lighten the rear shocks (eye-to-eye) you will get more cornering clearance and better turn-in for corners.
 Lowering the back end of the bike on the other hand will not yield any improvement whatsoever.

 Your ultimate bike will be cruising on two wheels.
 These wheels will determine the grip and stability on the road.
 They must therefore meet the standards of a café racer.
 The rims you decide to use must also be chosen carefully as mentioned earlier in this article.
 They will add up to the overall comfort of your bike.

 The ignition system is yet another part that needs to be checked carefully.